pes18fan/codedump/dsa/algos/dijkstra.md

 # Dijkstra's Shortest Path

-It is an algorithm developed by Edsger Dijkstra to find the shortest path between two nodes in a graph.
+It is an algorithm developed by Edsger Dijkstra to find the shortest path between a source node to all other nodes in a graph.
+Once you know the shortest distance to all nodes, therefore you can also find the shortest distance to one specific node.

+The Dijkstra's algorithm is part of a family of algorithms known as greedy algorithms.

 Make sure to check out `graphs.md` in the `data_structs` folder if you don't know about graphs yet first.